NelsonPython/AstroPiQuake/InstallIT.md

 Select ```United States -> English (US)```

+<b>Known bugs</b>
+- As of October 2019, Raspberry Pi Buster operating system may have a WiFi Bug:  https://www.raspberrypi.org/forums/viewtopic.php?t=252984

 ## Verifying your version of Python

 Different Raspberry Pi operating systems ship with different versions of Python and Pip.
 Verify that Python3 has been pre-installed: